$1,000/ton - MNGHPA Master Installer Rebate*

 - You must use a program participating contractor to qualify for the rebate.
 Contractors will complete the paperwork necessary for the rebate.

 Note: Choosing a contractor that is certified as a Master Installer through the Minnesota Geothermal Heat Pump Association (MNGHPA) makes you eligible for a higher rebate at $1,000/ton.

 What to Look for When Considering a GSHP

-Ground Source Heat Pumps are complex systems and consumers should look for certain credentials before hiring a GSHP contractor.
-Consumers should take the following steps before deciding on a GSHP contractor:
+Ground Source Heat Pumps, commonly referred to as geothermal, are complex systems and consumers should look for certain credentials before hiring a GSHP contractor

 - Check the status of or verify the contractor's state mechanical bond.
 Both Minnesota and Wisconsin require, by law, that all mechanical contractors carry a current and valid state bond certificate.
 This protects you by providing a path for action if your contractor does not hold up their end of the deal.
 You can do a search for Minnesota at: https://secure.doli.state.mn.us/lookup/licensing.aspx and Wisconsin at: https://app.wi.gov//licensesearch.